 It’s important to note that I will only be answering these questions for cig-a-like styles of electronic cigarette such as A Clean Cigarette brand electronic cigarettes.
 If you are a Mod or tank model user, and need to travel with liquid or large tank like devices, please check with your supplier for any information you may need.
 If they are unable to help you, consider changing your supplier!

-Checked Baggage Rules: According to a new rule announced on October 27th 2015 by the Department of Transportation (DOT), electronic cigarettes are no longer aloud on checked baggage while traveling by air.
+Checked Baggage Rules: According to a new rule announced on October 27th, 2015 by the Department of Transportation (DOT), electronic cigarettes are no longer allowed on checked baggage while traveling by air.
 Why?
 Well the why is simple and we agree with it.
-Electronic cigarettes are typically powered by Lithium Ion batteries, this is true with A Clean Cigarette brand electronic cigarettes as well.
-Lithium Ion batteries are small light weight batteries that are also commonly found in cell phones.
+Electronic cigarettes are typically powered by Lithium-Ion batteries, this is true with A Clean Cigarette brand electronic cigarettes as well.
+Lithium Ion batteries are small lightweight batteries that are also commonly found in cell phones.
 The reason they are used so often is that they hold a powerful charge for a long time with a relatively small battery.
 That’s great and all, but when they are stored in the non-pressurized luggage compartment of a plane, they can and will catch on fire.
 Since being safe is best and neither the passengers or the air line companies want a plane to catch on fire at 30,000 feet you can understand why this new rule is in place.

 Carry-on Luggage Rules: Okay, here things get a little simpler.
 If you are going to travel with an electronic cigarette this is the best way to go.
 There are currently no rules from either TSA or the DOT in regards to carrying electronic cigarettes on board.
 Weather in your bag or in your pocket you should be fine.
 If you are carrying them in your pocket though please remember to remove them and tuck them in your bag while going through security.
 No point in drawing unnecessary attention to your electronic cigarette by setting off the metal detector as you go through it!